Refat Amin

-Refat Amin (রিফাত আমিন) is a Bangladesh Awami League politician and the former Member of the Bangladesh Parliament from a reserved seat.
+Refat Amin (রিফাত আমিন) is a Bangladesh Awami League politician and a former member of the Bangladesh Parliament from a reserved seat.

 Early life

-Amin was born on 21 April 1953 and she has studied up to H.S.C. degree.
+Amin was born on 21 April 1953.
+She studied up to the Higher Secondary Certificate level.

 Career

-Amin was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2014.
+Amin was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2014.